CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 - [ ] A functional integration of the UI code into your NodeBB application.
 - [ ] A preliminary implementation of the translation feature using the starter code, including CI with unit and mock tests.
-- [ ] An integrated deployment of your NodeBB and the translation service on GCP.
+- [ ] An integrated deployment of your NodeBB and the translation service on Azure.

 To receive full credit for the final deadline, we expect:

-- [ ] A functional translation feature, as described in your design document, integrated into your NodeBB application and deployed on GCP.
+- [ ] A functional translation feature, as described in your design document, integrated into your NodeBB application and deployed on Azure.
 - [ ] An uploaded PDF report discussing your evaluation findings addressing all the sections outlined above

 ## Resource & Documentation